-Impeachment: What Maine can teach the rest of the nation
+Impeachment: What Maine Can Teach The Rest of The Nation

 Though not since the week the British evacuated Dunkirk in 1940 has Maine had what amounted to an impeachment trial – the technical name being “removal upon address” – Maine still has something to teach the rest of the country both about how to conduct them.
 It also can weigh in on how a government can arrange its affairs in a way that tends to avoid them.

-Paul Mills is a Farmington attorney well known for his analyses and historical understanding of public affairs in Maine; he can be reached at [email protected]
+Paul Mills is a Farmington attorney well known for his analyses and historical understanding of public affairs in Maine; he can be reached by e-mail [email protected]

 Success.
 Please wait for the page to reload.
 If the page does not reload within 5 seconds, please refresh the page.